Post-Adoption Resources

 For Adopted Children and Adults

-Land of Gazillion Adoptees and Gazillion Voices, are websites designed to give voice to the adoptee experience.
+Gazillion Voices is a website designed to give voice to the adoptee experience.
 It allows those who were adopted to share about adoption topics that are important to them.

 Ages 2-6